-Under the Canadian Free Trade Agreement, applicants may be eligible to register on the ADA&C’s Main Register.
-Applicants are required under this agreement to fulfill ADA&C’s application requirements including the Ethics and Jurisprudence Examination.
+Under the Canadian Free Trade Agreement, applicants may be eligible to register on the CDSA’s Main Register.
+Applicants are required under this agreement to fulfill CDSA’s application requirements including the Ethics and Jurisprudence Examination.
 The CFTA does not apply to the Education and Research Register, the Education and Research General Residency Program Register, the Education and Research Graduate Student Program Register, the Courtesy Register or the Volunteer Register.

 Fair Registration Practices Act (2019)

 The Fair Registration Practices Act provides the authority to require regulatory authorities of regulated occupations and trades to ensure that their registration practices are transparent, objective, impartial and fair.
 There are timelines and specific processes as a result of this legislation.

 Bill 21 – An Act to Protect Patients (2019)